Cotters/Cambio/README.md

 >
 > Meaning: change or exchange

-This is a fun little card game I played whilst travelling in South America.

 ## About

-Want to try making a card game so I decided to code this game I learnt while travelling South America.
+I wanted to try making a card game so I decided to code this fun little game I learnt while travelling South America.

-There is a Rules page in app detailing how to play.
+There is a Rules page in the app detailing how to play, but basically it's a matching game where you need to remember what cards you have.

-*Build using SwiftUI.* (Not built using TDD but would make a great kata!)
+*Build using SwiftUI.* (Not built using TDD, but would make a great kata!)

 Plenty of refactoring to do as I threw this together v quickly.